How to Start Homeschooling in Colorado

 Are you thinking about making the switch to homeschooling?
 You’re not alone!
 Many parents are seeking more flexibility and autonomy than traditional schools can provide.

-Colorado’s homeschooling laws allow parents plenty of freedom.
-There are three different options for homeschooling in colorful Colorado.
-If you’ve homeschooled before, or you’re wondering how to get started, we’ll cover everything you need to know to start your journey confidently.
+Colorado’s homeschooling laws are moderately strict.
+Parents still have flexibility but also a bit of structure to build off of.
+There are three different options for homeschooling in Colorado.
+If you’ve homeschooled before, or you’re wondering how to get started, we’ll cover everything you need to know to start your CO homeschool journey with confidence!

 Homeschooling in Colorado at a Glance